310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Chiaki %}
 I-I see… I’m glad to hear that.
-Actually, no— I knew deep down this would happen.
+Actually, no—I knew deep down this would happen.

 Nagumo is already a hundred times more splendid a hero than when I first became a leader.